NtagkasAlex/Imitation-Learning-Pick-n-Place/README.md

 1. 2D Path Planning
 2. Pick and Place with 7-DOF Franka

-For details in look in the report file and if you need the code for the path planning case contact me!
+For details take a look at the report file and if you need the code for the path planning case contact me!
 # Pick and Place with FRANKA

 <p float="center">